DhanushreeMS/Snort-IDS-System/README.md

 ## Contact

-For questions or additional support, please contact [Your Name] at [Your Email Address].
+For questions or additional support, please contact [Dhanushree M S] at [msdhanushree116@gmail.com].

 ---